 A: Speak more languages.

 A: Remain curious.
 Think about the concept of time and space and how there’s no time without space and there’s no space without time.
 Think about how vast the universe is and go back and question some of the things that you’re reading.
 See what makes sense.

 Q: Favorite sorbet?

-A: Well you know I do not eat mango at all but I looooove mango sorbet.
+A: Well, you know I don’t eat mango at all but I looooove mango sorbet.
 Mango sorbet is the best.
 And also, have you ever had minty lemon sorbet?
-That’s a game changer too.
+That’s a game-changer too.
 I had Sichuan pepper sorbet last night.
 It’s a peculiar taste, it was good.